stanleyrya/CS326-Team-Rocket/README.md

 but we want people to be able to spectate other peoples games!

 # Original Proposal
- - You should review the notes directory to find all of our team meeting nots.
+ - You should review the notes directory to find all of our team meeting notes.
  - You should review the proposal file to find our proposal including all of the important information.
+ - You should ignore the "Finn's Testing" and "test2" files for they were done for testing reasons.
+ -
+# Functional Specification
+ - You should review the notes directory to find all of our team meeting notes, even the ones we forgot!
+ - You should review the docs/fspec directory to find all relevant files regarding functional specification.
  - You should ignore the "Finn's Testing" and "test2" files for they were done for testing reasons.

 # References